AJEETSINGH8139/AJEETSINGH8139/README.md

-- I am working as a software engineer in SkillBrew.AI.
+- I am working as a Software Engineer in SkillBrew.AI.
 - I am interested in Web development (MERN).

 - You can reach me via Email- ajeetsingh8139@gmail.com or LinkedIn- https://www.linkedin.com/in/ajeet-singh-6372631a1/ .